 I first came upon it at Chicago’s Free Rein when I was trying to find a drink made with Beefeater’s millennial pink strawberry gin.
 (I’m determined to try every millennial pink product out there – and these ruby chocolates are next on the list.)
 But, alas, no luck.

 I asked the bartender if he could make me a gin drink that wasn’t too sweet but also not a dry martini.
-I was deeply hoping for something beautiful, refreshing and unforgettable… and the gin gods answered my prayers with the Aviation Cocktail.
+I was deeply hoping for something beautiful, refreshing and unforgettable… and the gin gods answered my prayers.

 [Editor’s Note: Gin gods are not to be confused with gin demons, which convince you that chasing shots of gin with Nantucket Nectars Grapeade is a good idea, and not the kind of idea that will give you a two-day hangover and scare you off the spirit for a decade.
 Oh, college.
 Pinkies up!]